NieneB/InternshipReport/index.md

 Two main interactive visualization techniques are introduced by Buja et al. from Nöllenburg (2007).

-- **Focusing individual views.** The user can modify the single display and what is seen.
+**Focusing individual views.** The user can modify the single display and what is seen.
 Choose the perspective, magnification level and level of detail.
 For example a set of navigation controls can be provided to zoom, pan and rotate.
 Layers can be selected to display or different attributes can be available to choose from.
+(Nöllenburg, 2007)

-- **Linking multiple views.** Linking means simultaneous highlighting of data items in multiple views in possible different formats.
+**Linking multiple views.** Linking means simultaneous highlighting of data items in multiple views in possible different formats.
 This can be combined with brushing; selecting display objects by pointing on them or encircling them on the screen.
 This stimulates visual thinking because data can be displayed in different ways and be analysed from different perspectives.
 The number, type and arrangements of the different views depend on the task, the user and the available space on the screen or specific interface.
 (Nöllenburg, 2007)